-Healthcare analytics are critical to the ongoing success of any organization operating within this broad and invaluable sector.
+In summary, healthcare analytics is critical to the ongoing success of any organization operating within this broad and invaluable sector.

-By leveraging a mix of advanced healthcare KPIs, insights and online reporting tools, it’s possible to not only obtain accurate facts that will benefit your organization, but this level of data can also lead to the discovery of fresh insights that can eliminate inefficiencies and achieve better health outcomes for your patients.
+To drive the message home: by leveraging a mix of advanced healthcare KPIs, insights, and online reporting tools, it's possible to not only obtain accurate facts that will benefit your organization, but this level of data can also lead to the discovery of fresh insights that can eliminate inefficiencies and achieve better health outcomes for your patients.

-As a branch of business intelligence in the healthcare industry, healthcare reporting collects from these following four primary areas within the sector:
+As a branch of business intelligence in the healthcare industry, healthcare reporting collects from the following five primary areas within the sector: